xebialabs-community/xlr-neotys-plugin/README.md

 The user will specify the XPath query required to collect the KPI from NeoLoad report.xml.

-## Installation
-Download NeoLoad plugin in <a href="release">release folder</a>.

-Please refer to <a href="https://docs.xebialabs.com/xl-release/how-to/install-or-remove-xl-release-plugins.html">How to install an XL Release plugin</a>

 ## Copyright
 <a href="copyright.txt">See here</a>